gabehassler/PRGS-Intro-to-ML-2024/README.md

     * Don't commit the HTML output in your develop branch.
 6. Merge the 'develop' branch into the 'main' branch.
 8. Output the results of your notebook to an .html file and commit that .html file to the 'main' branch.
+    * __NOTE: The HTML file should have a filename "HW_XX.html", using exact capitalization and exactly 2 digits for "XX".
+Acceptable filenames include "HW_01.html", "HW_02.html", and "HW_10.html".
+Unacceptable filenames include "HW_1.html", "hw_01.html", "HW-01.html", and "HW_01.HTML".__
 9. Push your changes to your GitHub repo.